It is art, after all!

 Take strands of wool to dangle in front of your lens as you shoot the portrait of your model.
 Make sure not to cover her face.

-The great thing about wool is that it comes in many sizes and many different colours.
+The great thing about wool is that it comes in many sizes and many different colors.
 This leaves you free to experiment.

 Clear Plastic Filter

 Like the fake tilt-and-shift lens, the clear plastic filter doesn’t try to make anything look small.
 The purpose is to create a soft focus.

 By cutting a piece of plastic a little bigger than the front end of your lens, you can create an interesting DIY photography filter.

 Cut a hole in the plastic, then photograph anyone or anything.
 Keep the main focal point in the center, the rest will be a little softer.

-Alternative: You can mix this up with some colour, by colouring in parts of the plastic.
+Alternative: You can mix this up with some color, by coloring in parts of the plastic.
 You can also place the hole somewhere other than the center of the lens.

 Colored Plastic Filter

-Instagram made coloured filters famous.
+Instagram made colored filters famous.
 The problem is, they only have about 30 to choose from.
 This makes it hard to be unique.